Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Experiments and Results

 \section{Experiments and Results}

 In this section we discuss empirical demonstrations of Fanoos's ability to produce and adjust descriptions across two different domains.
-The code implementing our method, the models analyzed, the database of raw-results, and the analysis code used to generate the results presented will be released in the near future.
+The code implementing our method and supporting information (e.g., predicate definitions) can be found in our code repo, \url{https://github.com/DBay-ani/Fanoos}.
 Our presentation keeps with norms presently established in XAI work presented across multiple venues (e.g., \cite{aha2017ijcai} and section 4.8 of \cite{anjomshoae2019explainable}).